Board of National Officers*

 A Knight Officer is the general category for a Senior Knight.
 They have gone above and beyond for the Order.
 A “Knight Officer” includes all the below ranks:

 Knight Lieutenant – The first level of a “Knight Officer.”
 A “Knight Lieutenant” is a ranked Officer within a Priory or Commandery that is trusted for extra responsibility and duties.
 They have demonstrated faithfulness to their Commanders.
 They don’t have their own group to command but perform a function or purpose within their priory.
+Priors have the authority to appoint their Lieutenants.

 Prior – A Prior oversees a group of at least 30 members.
 Thus when a Knight Commander grows his Commandery to that level, he’s eligible for a promotion to “Prior.”